-Operating the machine to recycle lawn clippings without the plug in place allows objects to be thrown toward you or bystanders.
+Operating the machine to recycle lawn clippings without the plug in place allows objects to be thrown in your direction or in the direction of bystanders.
 Also, contact with the blades could occur.
 Thrown objects or blade contact can cause serious injury or death.